 Screening - natural or man-made materials used to prevent a structure or land use from being visible from a road or from adjacent property.

-Seasonal High Water Level - the highest level to which surface water or groundwater may be expected to rise during any year.
+Seasonal High-Water Level - the highest level to which surface water or groundwater may be expected to rise during any year.

-Setback - the required minimum distance between any lot line and any structure, building or use.
+Setback - The required distance between the lot line and nearest building, accessory building, or structure.